The Air Force successfully used an AI co-pilot during a Lockheed U-2 flight

-This day in space (December 22, 1964): The Lockheed SR-71 Blackbird makes its first flight
+This Day In Space (December 22, 1964): The Lockheed SR-71 Blackbird makes its first flight

 In the early 60s, the Cold War was intensifying between the United States and the Soviet Union.
 Because of rising tensions between the two superpowers, the threat of a nuclear war was a genuine concern for both sides.
 So naturally, spying and reconnaissance became valuable tactics.